 Mr. Lyerla is co-chair of the firm’s Patent Litigation and Counseling Practice and a member of the Antitrust and Competition Law Practice.
 He is a counselor and trusted advisor to his clients concerning competition and intellectual property disputes.
 But he is best known for representing clients in patent and trade secret litigation.

-He has tried dozens of cases representing such companies as General Dynamics, General Electric, Quaker Oats, MCI, AM International, Solo Cup Company, Oster Communications, Monosol, Business Records Corporation, US Robotics and others.
-He also has resolved numerous disputes through negotiated business arrangements or summary dispositions in court for such clients as Hospira, Viskase, Charter Communications, Wolfram Research, Shopko, Chris Craft and more.
-His litigation has involved a wide variety of technologies, including applied mathematics, communications, electrical and software engineering, computing, computer chips, medical devices, chemicals, food science, manufacturing, consumer products, aeronautics and pharmaceuticals.
-Mr. Lyerla is Co-Chair of the Firm’s Patent Litigation and Counseling Practice Group and a member of the Antitrust and Competition Law Practice Groups.
+He has tried numerous cases and appeals representing such companies as Hospira, Amazon, Viskase, General Dynamics, Quaker Oats, MCI, AM International, Solo Cup Company, Oster Communications, Monosol, Business Records Corporation, US Robotics and others.
+He also has resolved numerous disputes through negotiated business arrangements or summary dispositions in court for such clients as Wolfram Research, Charter Communications, General Electric, Shopko, Chris Craft, Coherus Biosciences and more.
+His litigation has involved a wide variety of technologies, including life sciences, applied mathematics, communications, software, computing, medical devices, chemicals, food science, manufacturing, consumer products, aeronautics and pharmaceuticals.
+Mr. Lyerla has led and co-led Paragraph IV and biosimilar litigations under the BPCIA.